GuillaumeGomez/browser-UI-test/README.md

 #### assert-css-false

 **assert-css-false** command checks that the CSS properties of the element(s) don't have the provided value.
+If the element doesn't exist, the command will fail.
 Examples:

 ```
-// IMPORTANT: "#id > .class" has to exist otherwise the command will fail!
 assert-css-false: ("#id > .class", { "color": "blue" })
 assert-css-false: ("//*[@id='id']/*[@class='class']", { "color": "blue", "height": "10px" })